WRITING LIVE and WRITING LIVE: THE BAKE-OFF

 WRITING LIVE - a day-long theatre conference talk-fest love-in.

 Writing Live was a celebration and investigation of words, texts and works.
-We are so very pleased at the line-up of speakers who agreed to take part.
-They range from writers with decades of experience to writers attacking the craft for just a few years.
-They range from designers who work closely with writers and directors, to dramaturgs and performers who are bringing about new ways of creating and constructing works.
-Check out the list of speakers and see how the day ran here.
+We are so very pleased at the line-up of speakers who agreed to take part: from writers with decades of experience to writers attacking the craft for just a few years; designers who work closely with writers and directors, to dramaturgs and performers who are bringing about new ways of creating and constructing works.

 WRITING LIVE: THE BAKE-OFF - a two-day rapid writing feast.